softika/gopherizer/README.md

 ### Environment Config

-All required environment variables to run this service is defined on `config/default.config`.
+All required environment variables for running this service are defined in `config/default.config`.
-When you run `make run`, it will check if `config/config` exists and will create it from `config/default.config` if it does not exist.
+When you run `make run`, it checks for `config/config` and will create it from `config/default.config` if it doesn't already exist.

-The value on this file can be overridden by setting the equivalent environment variable.
+Values in this file can be overridden by setting the corresponding environment variables.
+For example:
-For example, to change the:

-- `environment` value you can set `ENVIRONMENT`
+- Set `ENVIRONMENT` to change the `environment` value
-- `http.host` value you can set `HTTP_HOST`
-  on your machine to match your desired value.
+- Set `HTTP_HOST` to adjust the `http.host` value to your desired setting

-You may also use [direnv](https://direnv.net/) to define environment variable on a workspace basis.
+Additionally, you can use [direnv](https://direnv.net/) to define environment variables on a per-workspace basis.

 #### Environment Struct

-Environment Struct is split into sections for easier readability and passing of configs to downstream services.
-For example, the database service would only require the `DatabaseConfig` instead of the full config object.
+The `Environment` struct is organized into sections to improve readability and make it easier to pass specific configurations to downstream services.
+For instance, the database service only needs `DatabaseConfig` rather than the entire configuration object.

-The structure all belongs in `Config` which holds all the configs used in the service.
-Individual configs are defined inside `Config` as a struct.
-This allows for individually passing structs of a specific config to downstream services.
+All configuration sections are contained within the `Config` struct, which holds every configuration used in the service.
+Each individual configuration is defined as a struct within `Config`, enabling selective passing of specific configurations to downstream services.

 example: